-2. Profit attributable to owners of parent per share: 262.62 yen
+2. Profit attributable to owners of parent per share: 264.24 yen

-Note: In the calculation of consolidated net assets per share, shares of the Company owned by the employee stock ownership plan is included in the deduction of treasury stock from the total number of shares issued at the end of the fiscal year.
+Note: In the calculation of consolidated net assets per share, shares of the Company owned by the employee stock ownership plan are included in the deduction of treasury stock from the total number of shares issued at the end of the fiscal year.

-In addition, in the calculation of profit attributable to owners of parent per share, the amount of the calculated average number of shares in the period is included in the deduction of treasury stock.
+In addition, in the calculation of profit attributable to owners of parent per share, those shares are included in the deduction of treasury stock for calculating the average number of shares in the period.